 We ended up seeing The Flannel Rebellion and had the best night meeting locals.

-In fact, the whole downtown area was packed full of people drinking, laughing and having a good time, which is what made it so enjoyable!
+In fact, the whole downtown area was packed full of people drinking, laughing and having a good time, which is what makes the nightlife so enjoyable!

-Either way, the memories we made will last a lifetime and I’ll always be grateful to the people who we met who showed us just how much heart this port city has.
+Either way, the memories we made will last a lifetime and I’ll always be grateful to the people who we met and showed us just how much heart this port city has.

-(Have you been to North Carolina before?
+Have you been to North Carolina before?
 What are your top things to do in Wilmington NC?
 Thanks so much for reading!
-Katie-xo)